mcandre/toys/rtl/systemverilog/fulladder_chain/README.md

 fulladder_chain implements basic integer addition and subtraction via raw logic gates (ignores any available DSP components).

-Both unsigned and two's complement signed format are accepted.
+Subraction is implemented in terms of negative inputs.

+Binary format: Either unsigned or two's complement.

 If you want to add n-bit negative values and/or subtract n-bit values, then expand `WIDTH` to 2n.

-Subraction is implemented in terms of negative inputs.

 # PRECONDITIONS